 Echocardiogram is the most common test used to diagnose mitral valve prolapse.
 The following tests may also be used to diagnose mitral valve prolapse or a leaky mitral valve:

 Most of the time, there are few or no symptoms and treatment is not needed.

 In the past, most people with heart valve problems were given antibiotics before dental work or procedures such as colonoscopy to prevent an infection in the heart.
 However, antibiotics are now used much less often.
 Check with your health care provider to see if you need antibiotics.

 There are many heart medicines that may be used to control this condition.
 You may need surgery to repair or replace your mitral valve if it becomes leaky (regurgitation).
 However, this is not common.
 You may need mitral valve repair or replacement if:

 Most of the time, mitral valve prolapse is harmless and does not cause symptoms.
 Symptoms that do occur can be treated and controlled with medicine or surgery.

 Some abnormal heartbeats (arrhythmias) in people with mitral valve prolapse can be life threatening.
 If the valve leakage becomes severe, your outlook may be similar to that of people who have mitral regurgitation from any other cause.

 Call your health care provider if you have:

-Reviewed By: Michael A. Chen, MD, PhD, Assistant Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington Also reviewed by A.D.A.M.
-Health Solutions, Ebix, Inc., Editorial Team: David Zieve, MD, MHA, Bethanne Black, Stephanie Slon, and Nissi Wang.
+Reviewed By: Michael A. Chen, MD, PhD, Associate Professor of Medicine, Division of Cardiology, Harborview Medical Center, University of Washington Medical School, Seattle, Washington.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.